 Glasses Off, Train Your Eyes

 Our view changes after 40 years.
 Presbyopia and tired eyesight are the first of the changes to be faced.
-Prepare your eyes to face the demands of day to day and the changes that age brings associated.
+Prepare your eyes to face the demands of day today and the changes that age brings associated.
 How?
 According to the developer of Glasses off, doing 12 minutes a day a series of exercises (similar to Brain Training games) helps to improve the way in which the brain processes the images we perceive of the environment, improving our attention capacity and recognition of figures.
 Glasses Off, available for iOs and Android, includes the first evaluation of the view and a free trial version of 1 week.

 Blue Light, How To Avoid Its Negative Effects

 Excessive exposure to harmful blue light emitted by digital screens and mobile phones can lead to sleep and anxiety disorders.
-To alleviate the negative effects of overexposure of a hyper-connected life, there are visual health tips such as resting your eyesight, maintaining an adequate distance between screens and eyes and a correct corporal attitude.
+To alleviate the negative effects of overexposure of a hyper-connected life, there are visual health tips such as resting your eyesight, maintaining an adequate distance between screens and eyes, and a correct corporal attitude.
 But we also have the help of lenses with special filters for blue light and apps designed for digital life like Twilight.
 It is an application that automatically adjusts the brightness of the screen of smartphones and tablets to improve the quality of sleep and protect the eyes from excessive exposure to blue light.
 Depending on the time and location of the device, the application automatically reduces the brightness and light of the screen to safeguard the sleep quality of the device owner.
 Available for Android, there are many similar options for iOs, including F.lux, which is responsible for graduating light from the computer screen, reducing the amount of blue light that radiates.

 Low Vision Simulator

 The Association of Affected by Retinitis Pigmentosa of Guipúzcoa Begisare has developed an application to put on the skin of people with low vision.
-The app is a simulator that recreates different symptoms and difficulties that people with low vision have to face on a day-to-day basis: loss of peripheral vision, loss of central vision, patchy vision, night blindness, photophobia and loss of contrast sensitivity.
+The app is a simulator that recreates different symptoms and difficulties that people with low vision have to face on a day-to-day basis: loss of peripheral vision, loss of central vision, patchy vision, night blindness, photophobia, and loss of contrast sensitivity.
 In Spain, approximately 70,000 people suffer from blindness and one million people have low vision.
 The app I have Low Vision VR is an initiative that aims to generate knowledge, understanding, and understanding through experience and know-how people with low vision see.
 It is a useful tool both for the different professionals related to low vision (ophthalmologists, opticians-optometrists, visual rehabilitators, psychologists, educators), as well as for the affected people themselves and the groups that represent them.

 You Mobile, Your Glasses

-Supervision for Cardboard is an app developed in Alicante to facilitate the vision to people with visual problems.
+Supervision for Cardboard is an app developed in Alicante to facilitate the vision of people with visual problems.
 It is designed for all those who present from a small visual difficulty, such as presbyopia or tired eyesight, to those suffering from a much more severe pathology, such as macular degeneration.
 In its simplest way, the app is an electronic magnifier (magnifying glass) to enlarge the view of the object or text and facilitate reading.
 Tested by the Retina Affected Association of the Region of Murcia (Retimur) and in collaboration with the ONCE, the Supervision application for Cardboard offers an advanced mode for people with visual impairment based on Google Cardboard that allows you to attach it as virtual reality glasses.
 The system in bifocal mode detects when the user looks in front or face down which allows, for example, a student with visual impairment to attend the blackboard while taking notes.

 An accessibility service that helps people with vision problems.
 It is an audio guide system, with spoken comments of each menu and vibration to navigate Android.
 It is usually pre-installed on most Android devices and can be activated from the Accessibility menu.
 Google Talkback varies with devices.